YBL123/sei-project-4/README.md

 ### Ratings

-For the ratings I used the following plug-in:
+For the ratings I used the following plug-in and followed the documenation provided:
 ```javascript
    "react-ratings-declarative": "^3.4.1"
 ```